Expanding Women’s Access to Financial Services

-More than one-third of small and medium-sized enterprises (SMEs) in the developing world are owned or partly owned by women, and 40% of the global workforce is female.
-Access to capital can open up economic opportunities for women, and bank accounts can be a gateway to the use of additional financial services.
+Access to credit can open up economic opportunities for women, and bank accounts can be a gateway to the use of additional financial services.
 However, women entrepreneurs and employers face significantly greater challenges than men in gaining access to financial services.

-The Global Findex, a comprehensive database measuring how people save, borrow, and manage risk in 148 countries, found that women are less likely than men to have a formal bank account; in fact, a gender gap of between 6 and 9 percentage points persists across income groups in developing economies.
-Even if they can gain access to a loan, women often lack access to other financial services, such as savings, payments, and insurance.
-Restrictions on opening a bank account, such as needing a male family member’s permission, can inadvertently restrict women’s access to accounts.
-Lack of financial education can also limit women from accessing and benefitting from financial services.
+The Global Findex, a comprehensive database measuring how people save, borrow, and manage risk in 148 countries, reveals that women are less likely than men to have formal bank accounts.
+In developing economies women are 20 percent less likely than men to have an account at a formal financial institution and 17 percent less likely to have borrowed formally in the past year.
+Even if they can gain access to a loan, women often lack access to other financial services, such as savings, digital payment methods, and insurance.
+Restrictions on opening a bank account, such as requirements for a male family member’s permission, restrict women’s access to accounts.
+Lack of financial education can also limit women from gaining access to and benefitting from financial services.
 In addition, many women may have access to financial services in name only: A study in Pakistan showed that, although accounts might be opened in the name of a woman, the decision-making authority around the use of those funds often lies with a male relative.
+The World Bank’s Gender at Work report (2014) asserts: “On virtually every global measure, women are more economically excluded than men.”

-Through technical assistance and lending support, the World Bank Group works to ensure the full potential benefits of financial inclusion for women are secured:
+Through technical/advisory assistance and lending support, the World Bank Group works to ensure the full potential benefits of financial inclusion for women are secured by:

 - Increasing access to finance and markets by partnering with developing countries and financial institutions within those countries;